timpyjoe/Hockey-Trivia/README.md

 2. You are given a Hockey Game Score.
 3. You make a guess of which two teams played in that game.
 4. If it's wrong, you will get some hints.
-5. you get 5 chances to guess.
+5. You get 5 chances to guess.

 ## Credits